 The fully helmet compatible hood is permanently attached, but that’s a minor drawback.
-If having a jacket that was manufactured to be environmentally friendly, the Covert is Bluesign approved.
+If having a jacket that was manufactured to be environmentally friendly is important to you, the Covert is Bluesign approved.

 Overall I think the Covert is the best snowboard jacket for the money.

-Plus, the extra-large hood just might fit over your helmet.
-Internal goggle pocket and an integrated powder skirt round out this jacket with nearly every feature you could expect.
+Internal goggle pocket and an plenty of storage pockets round out one of the warmest snowboarding jackets with nearly every feature you could expect.

 Unlike some other jackets, the neckline on the Smyth jacket is just tall enough to keep out wind and snow, but not excessive.

 One feature that may seem minor but they put some soft fabric on the inside of the jacket wear it contacts your chin.
 So when you zip it up fully it doesn’t irritate you.

 Just another nice feature on a well thought out jacket.